 The Claims Process was designed for Claimants to make one Claim submission based on the most severe harm experienced at a Day School as set out in Parts 4 and 5 of the Claim Form.
 On September 23, 2021, the Federal Court confirmed that once a Claim Form had been received by the Administrator, Claimants could not add new information, change their level selection, or submit a new Claim.
 The Federal Court of Appeal affirmed the decision on January 5, 2024, and leave to appeal was denied by the Supreme Court of Canada on May 30, 2024.

-Q5.
-What if I have already submitted my claim form and now want to change it?
+What if I have already submitted my Claim Form and now want to change it?

-The Administrator does not allow Claimants to edit their Claim Form once it has been submitted, except to provide an updated address or estate information.
+The Administrator does not allow you to edit your Claim Form once it is submitted, unless you need to update your address or estate information.

 The Administrator is responsible for distributing individual compensation to Claimants.
 The Administrator began issuing payments to Claimants whose Claim Forms were reviewed and approved in 2020.